presire/PinePhone_for_Qt_CrossCompile/README.md

 *If you have successfully built using GCC AArch64 ToolChain 10.2, please let me know the procedure.*
 <br>

-# 1. Install the necessary dependencies for PinePhone and SSH Setting (Mobian OS)
+# 1. Install the necessary dependencies for PinePhone and SSH Setting (PinePhone)
 Create a directory for installing Qt libraries on PinePhone.
 *This directory will be used in the last part of this article.*